 Mr. Rosenblum Dreams in English

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around June 21, 2010.
 This date is subject to change due to shipping delays beyond our control.

 Also available from:

-At the outset of World War II, Jack Rosenblum, his wife Sadie, and their baby daughter escape Berlin, bound for London.
+At the outset of World War II, Jewish refugees Jack Rosenblum, his wife Sadie, and their baby daughter escape Berlin, bound for London.
 They are greeted with a pamphlet instructing immigrants how to act like “the English.”
-Jack acquires Saville Row suits and a Jaguar.
+Jack acquires Savile Row suits and a Jaguar.
 He buys his marmalade from Fortnum & Mason and learns to list the entire British monarchy back to 913 A.D.
 He never speaks German, apart from the occasional curse.

 It’s an obsession Sadie does not share, particularly when Jack relocates them to a thatched roof cottage in Dorset to embark on his project.
 She doesn’t want to forget who they are or where they come from.
 She wants to bake the cakes she used to serve to friends in the old country and reminisce.
 Now she’s stuck in an inhospitable landscape filled with unwelcoming people, watching their bank account shrink as Jack pursues his quixotic dream.

 Reading Group Guide

 It will be cloudy and dull this evening and tonight with periods of rain; the rain being moderate or heavy in many districts.
 Fog will be extensive on high ground with fog patches along the south coast.
 Tomorrow, more general and heavy rain will spread from the south-west with temperatures of approximately fifty-seven degrees.
 That concludes the weather summary; a further news bulletin may be heard at a quarter to…